agilecustoms/release/docs/authorization.md

           GH_TOKEN: ${{ secrets.GH_TOKEN }} # secret can have any name, use `GH_TOKEN` for consistency
 ```

-One problem left: what if two "bad" developers act together: one creates a PR to change release workflow to print PAT,
+One problem remains: what if two "bad" developers act together: one creates a PR to change release workflow to print PAT,
 and second approves it?
 To mitigate this risk you configure `CODEOWNERS` so that only trusted people can approve changes in `.github/**/*`

 ### Final GH repo setup